 NBA Playoffs: Knicks' Nerlens Noel Official Status Against Hawks

-The New York Knicks got some good news before Game 2 on Wednesday night at Madison Square Garden against the Atlanta Hawks.
+Nerlens Noel of the New York Knicks had initially been listed as probable for Game 3 in Atlanta against the Hawks.

-Nerlens Noel will be available in the game after being a game-time decision for Game 2.
+The forward was then called a game-time decision, and now he is officially listed as available.

-The status of Noel for the game can be seen in a post below from FantasyLabs NBA.
+The official status of Noel can be seen in a post below from FantasyLabs NBA.

 Related stories on NBA basketball